-Over the next four years, we are carrying out a series of works to improve the Fenchurch Street to Shoeburyness line and the Tilbury loop line (which diverges from the main line between Barking and Pitsea).
+We are carrying out a series of works to improve the Fenchurch Street to Shoeburyness line and the Tilbury loop between Barking and Pitsea.

-Our focus is on putting passengers first and we are determined to improve the reliability and punctuality of train services on what is already one of Britain’s best performing railway lines.
+We are aiming to improve the reliability and punctuality of train services on what is already one of Britain’s best performing railway lines by putting passengers first.

 - A modern infrastructure system in line with 21st century standards

-- A more reliable and sustainable system which will require less maintenance, meaning less cost and disruption
+- A more reliable electrification system which will require less maintenance, meaning less cost and disruption

 - Reduced likelihood of equipment failures and power outages

 These improvements will help us keep the railway operating reliably and efficiently for the growing number of passengers and freight services using the line for years to come.